List types for resource aware languages: an implicit name approach: Terms with implicit names

 Figure~\ref{fig:SK} presents $\mathsf{SK}$ and its three contractions.
 It shows how de Bruijn indices are built from variables (aka explicit names), indicates the links between names and their binders and presents the chain of $`b$-reductions in de Bruijn notation.
-Notice that in $`l`l(`l\underline{1}\,(\underline{1}\,\underline{0})$ the same variable $z$ is associated with two de Bruijn indices, $\underline{1}$ and $\underline{0}$ and that the same de Bruijn index $\underline{1}$ is associated with two variables, $y$ and~$z$.
-In the de~Bruijn notation the value of an index associated with a variable depends on the context.
+Notice that in $`l`l((`l\underline{1})\,(\underline{1}\,\underline{0}))$ the same variable $z$ is associated with two de Bruijn indices, $\underline{1}$ and $\underline{0}$ and that the same de Bruijn index $\underline{1}$ is associated with two variables, $y$ and~$z$.
+In the de~Bruijn notation the value of an index associated with a variable depends on the context. \Sim{Also, notice that $\udl{0}, \udl{1}\, \udl{0}$ and $\udl{2}\,\udl{0}(\udl{1}\,\udl{0})$ are examples of open terms in de Bruijn notation.}

 The basic reduction considered here is

 Three patterns are of interest in Figure~\ref{fig:SK}: